Education

 OCMF was delighted to work with d’Overbroeck’s as Partner School in 2021 on a Young Composer Competition.

-Our judges Priya Mitchell, Jay Arden and Jonny Greenwood were pleased to announce that the winner of last year’s competition was Claudia Woo of Wycombe Abbey School.
+Our judges Priya Mitchell, Jonny Greenwood and Jay Arden were pleased to announce that the winner of last year’s competition was Claudia Woo of Wycombe Abbey School.
 The Runner up was Matthew Oxtoby.

 Congratulations, Claudia, and well done Matthew!